peterrizk/battleships/README.md

 # Possible concern
 * returning the board after adding a ship may need to be hidden from the user playing the game - Putting it in the api response may or may not be bad but it helps testing validation.
 One option could be to base64 the board in the response.
+* more testing is obiously required.
+Other tests are written in the comments of the integration test